In Giuliani defamation trial, election worker testifies, "I'm most scared of my son finding me or my mom hanging in front of our house"

 "They were engaged in changing votes," Giuliani said Monday.

-Moss referenced Giuliani's comments during her testimony, and they also caught the attention of Judge Howell, who raised concerns about the statements.
+Moss referenced the latest Giuliani comments during her testimony, and they also caught the attention of Judge Howell, who raised concerns about the statements.
+"Your client is still lying on me and ruining my reputation further…how could you work in law if everyone was saying you're a horrible lawyer," she told Giuliani's lawyer.

+When pressed by Giuliani's attorney during cross examination about the amount of damages sought in the lawsuit, Freeman said it was not just about her and her mom's reputation, but sending "a message."

+"We need to make sure the election workers that are still there don't have to go through this," she argued, adding, "Hitting someone in the pockets" will leave an impression for the future.

 for more features.